talkvegantome/talkvegan-hugo/content/english/anti-vegan/animals-eat-animals.md

 date: 2019-06-26T20:34:45+01:00
 lastmod: 2019-06-26T20:34:45+01:00
 draft: false
-description: "'Vegans have a profound misunderstanding of the circle of life.
+description: "How to respond to the argument: 'Vegans have a profound misunderstanding of the circle of life.
 Animals eat other animals, you can't change that.
 We are just animals ourselves, it's natural.'"
 weight: 5
 ---